ionutbalosin/java-application-security-practices/02-PRACTICE-Authentication-and-Authorization.md

 > 👨‍🎓 Attendees' Exercise

-Consider the software architecture template diagram below, explicitly designed to be agnostic to any specific business application domain.
+Consider the software architecture diagram below, explicitly designed to be agnostic to any specific business application domain.
 However, since security is mission-critical, each component must be protected, and all communication between components must be both authenticated and authorized.

 <p align="center">
   <img alt="eCommerce" title="eCommerce" src="assets/diagrams/software-architecture-diagram-authn-authz.svg">